PaulDuvall/aws-5-mins/secrets-manager/README.md

 1. Click on **Retrieve secret value** again and view the password.
 Click **Close**.
 Note the new password.

 # Pricing
+AWS charges $0.40 per secret per month and $0.05 per 10,000 API calls after a 30-day trial period.
 For more information, see [AWS Secrets Manager Pricing](https://aws.amazon.com/secrets-manager/pricing/).

 # Delete Resources